Using Organizations in Craft Console

 Organizations cannot be members of other organizations, so in order to access a client’s organization, the client must directly invite anyone responsible for managing licenses on their behalf.

-This is frequently the case for developers—if all your clients (or your employer’s clients) have their own organizations, you may want to maintain a single shared account for your team, rather than having a client invite individual team members.
+This is frequently the case for developers—if all your clients (or your employer’s clients) have their own organizations, you may want to maintain a single shared account for your team, rather than having a client invite your individual team members.
+Alternatively, designate someone on your team as the primary invitee, then have that person delegate access to anyone else who needs it.
+(This method requires that your point-person is added with the admin role!)

 Regardless of how you choose to structure accounts on your side of the equation, it’s never too late to get your client set up with an organization, or to transfer any licenses you hold on their behalf.